 The ideas in the manifesto by today’s standards are extreme and unattainable.
 The abolition of private property is not going to happen and nor should it.

 It’s important to remember the context in which the manifesto was written, before deriding it.
 In 1848, a large proportion of the population was destitute and forced to work long hours in horrible conditions.

 Placed in that context, it becomes easier to see how the ideas in the book would be attractive to those at the bottom of the ladder.

 History has shown us that while the ideas of the manifesto may have sounded good in principle, in practice they led to a dystopia and did not bring about the equality envisioned.

-If you’re a keen student of history, it’s worth reading the manifesto.
+If you’re a keen student of history, it’s worth reading The Communist Manifesto.
 It will give you a deeper understanding of the politics of Communism and should be read by those on the left and right of the political spectrum.

-The manifesto looks at the relationship between the proletariat (the working class) and the bouregoisie (middle classes).
-The manifesto suggets that the only way for the proletariat to prosper is for them to overthro the bourgeoisie.
+The manifesto looks at the relationship between the proletariat (the working class) and the bourgeoisie (the middle class).
+The manifesto suggests that the only way for the proletariat to prosper is for them to overthrow the bourgeoisie.

 The principles of equality sound good in practice.
-Everyone having a similar house, similar wage and a similar standard of living, these ideas sound fair and reasonable.
+Everyone has a similar house, similar wage and a similar standard of living, these ideas sound fair and reasonable.